EXPLORE - NEW TERRITORIES BUS TOUR 2

 Entrance to Kat Hing Wai walled village

-From Kat Hing Wai continue walking in the same direction along Kam Tin Road (away from the bus terminus) but cross to opposite side of the road and in about 150 metres (just past the junction of Kam Tin Road and Kam Sheung Road) is the bus stop for the KMB 64K bus and the next stage of the tour This bus stop is identified as "Mung Yeung School" bus stop.
-Next to the bus stop are tourist signs for Shui Tau Tsuen.
-This is Kam Tin’s other walled village and is more substantial and has more buildings than Kat Hing Wai.
-To get there follow the tourist signs to the village which is about 10/15 minutes walk across the Kam Tin By-pass.
+From Kat Hing Wai continue walking in the same direction along Kam Tin Road (away from the bus terminus) but cross to opposite side of the road and in about 150 metres (just past the junction of Kam Tin Road and Kam Sheung Road) is the bus stop for the KMB 64K bus and the next stage of the tour.
+This bus stop is identified as "Mung Yeung School" bus stop.
+However before catching the bus take the opportunity to visit Shui Tau Tsuen.
+Next to the bus stop are tourist signs for Yi Tai Study Hall and Kam Tin Tree House.
+These are located at Shui Tau Tsuen which is Kam Tin’s other walled village and is more substantial and has more buildings than Kat Hing Wai.
+To get there follow the tourist signs to Yi Tai Study Hall which is about 10/15 minutes walk across the Kam Tin By-pass.

 SHUI TAU TSUEN - The original settlement dates back to the early 12th century but most of the buildings now remaining in the village were built in the 17th and 18th centuries.
 Many of the buildings have colourful decorated roofs with fish and dragon figures on the ridges.
 At the entrance to the village is the restored Yi Tai Study Hall with its moon shaped wall openings.
 When this hall is open (Wed, Sat and Sun and Public Holidays only 09-00 to 13-00 and 14-00 to 17-00) you can obtain a free guide map which details a heritage trail through the village.
-This trail passes two other study Hall, shrines, an ancient well, ancestral halls, a tree house (whose roots and trunks have grown around a stone house), Tin Hau Temple and stone bridge.
+This trail passes two other Study Halls, shrines, an ancient well, ancestral halls, a tree house (a Chinese Banyan whose roots and trunks have grown around a stone house), Tin Hau Temple and stone bridge.
 At other times the village is still an interesting place to wander around but many of the buildings are not clearly marked and can be difficult to identify.
 Allow at least one hour for the diversion to visit the village.
 There is a small cafe next to the Yi Tai Study Hall.

-Yi Tai Study Hall, Shui Tau Tsuen walled village
+Yai Tai Study Hall, Shui Tau Tsuen walled village

-The 64K bus (which comes from Yuen Long) to Tai Po Market operates a frequent service at 8/11 minute intervals until midnight.
 Immediately after boarding, the bus turns right and travels along Kam Sheung Road and soon after leaving Kam Tin the journey becomes more rural as the bus passes small settlements and skirts the northern fringes of Tai Lam Country Park.
-The bus passes the junction with the northern end of Route Twisk and continues past the Lam Tsuen Country Park with its forested hillsides, streams and waterfalls before beginning to descend into the picturesque Lam Tsuen Valley.
+The bus passes the junction with the northern end of Route Twisk and enters the Lam Tsuen Country Park and in a short distance on the right passes Kadoorie Farm and Botanic Garden on the slopes and foothills of Hong Kong's highest mountain Tai Mo Shan.
+However, these wonderful gardens deserve at least a half-day visit in their own right.
+The route continues past forested hillsides with streams and waterfalls before descending into the picturesque Lam Tsuen Valley.
 Here there is more of a feel of rural China in what was once a large rice growing area as sparse buildings, vegetable gardens, nurseries and small plantations are dotted across the valley.
 At Fong Ma Po (about 40 minutes into the journey) there is the opportunity to interrupt the journey and visit the famous Lam Tsuen Wishing Tree.

-LAM TSUEN WISHING TREE – Bus stop names are displayed inside the bus and as soon as the bus leaves a stop the next stop name is displayed in Chinese, then English then Chinese again.
-The English display, however, is very brief and you need to watch carefully when trying to identify a stop.
+LAM TSUEN WISHING TREES – Bus stop names are displayed inside the bus and as soon as the bus leaves a stop the next stop name is displayed in Chinese, then English then Chinese again.
+The English display, however, is very brief and passengers need to watch carefully when trying to identify a stop.
 The stop for the wishing tree is identified as “Fong Ma Po” (the previous stop is “Chung Uk Tsuen”).
 The wishing tree is within about 20 metres of the bus stop and is surrounded by railings.
 The original tree was destroyed by fire in 1998 and its replacement collapsed.
 The current banyan which is now in poor health has been there since 2003.
-However since a branch fell off injuring two people in early 2005 the practice of luck-seekers tossing messages and objects such as oranges into the tree has been banned and the branches have had to be propped up with poles.
-Messages can now be attached to a nearby board or hung on poles.
-There is a second smaller banyan about 100 metres away which has been adopted as a second wishing tree and just beyond is a Tin Hau Temple.
-In March 2008 a transplanted 100 year old mature banyan from a private park in Zengcheng, Guangdong province was planted next to the ailing tree which in accordance with ancient tradition will help heal its neighbour.
-Tourist development is also under way in the form of a "wishing square" with a wishing tower, 12 wishing statues, astrological signs and a museum converted from an old school.
-The project is expected to be completed by the end of 2008.
-Some of the buildings in the vicinity of the trees have decorative roofs similar to those at Shui Tau Tsuen and there are still some old Hakka dwellings scattered along the valley.
-Close to the Tin Hau Temple is the attractive “up market” Lotus Courtyard Restaurant with its colourful garden and lotus ponds.

 The 64K bus journey continues for about a further 10 minutes before reaching Tai Po.
 The bus passes Tai Wo MTR Station before terminating at Tai Po MTR Station.
-Tai Po has several attractions of interest worth visiting.
+Tai Po has several attractions of interest worth visiting;

 TAI PO - is a busy new town developed around and incorporating the old town of Tai Po Market.
 The area, which is close to the mainland border, is home to many Chinese immigrants and has more the feel of a Chinese town to it than other new towns.
 There are pleasant walks alongside the Lam Tsuen River which runs through the town centre and there is an attractive waterside park where it meets Tolo Harbour.